-Activity statistics are obtained from Government statistical sources, such as DUKES (DECC, 2012), Transport Statistics Great Britain (DfT, 2012a) alongside those from organisations such as trade associations and research institutes (e.g. the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) provides data on livestock numbers and fertiliser usage).
+Activity statistics are obtained from Government statistical sources, such as DUKES11, Transport Statistics Great Britain12 alongside those from organisations such as trade associations and research institutes (e.g. the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) provides data on livestock numbers and fertiliser usage).

-A detailed breakdown of the NAEI source sectors for NO_x in 2012 is shown in Appendix 1, and a summary aggregated to the SNAP sectors is shown in Figure 2.1.
+A detailed breakdown of the NAEI source sectors for NO_x in 2013 is shown in Appendix 1, and a summary aggregated to the SNAP sectors is shown in Figure 2.1.
 Emission estimates of NO_x are in fact compiled in considerably more detail than this.
 The NO_x inventory will be used throughout this report as an aide to illustrate the mapping methods used.

 The relative contribution of emissions from different sectors varies by pollutant.
-The Emissions of Air Quality Pollutants (Defra, 2013) and UK Greenhouse Gas Emissions11 provides details of emissions by sector at a national level.
+The Emissions of Air Quality Pollutants (Misra, et al., 2015) and UK Greenhouse Gas Emissions (DECC, 2015)13 documents provide details of emissions by sector at a national level.